vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

 <h6>Using the target curve</h6>

-With the target curve file in hands, it's simply a matter of going to Squiglink's Equalizer tab, and clicking on "Upload Target" to use your own target curve.
+With the target curve file in hands, it's simply a matter of going to Squiglink's Equalizer tab and clicking on "Upload Target" to use your own target curve.

 With the target curve loaded, we can begin to use the parametric equalizer, and the AutoEQ function.